 The Manor has a small but significant archive with photographs, documents and memorabilia, managed by the College Librarian.
 This material, together with additional items discovered and donated, is in the process of being sorted, accessioned, catalogued and stored appropriately.
-The catalogue can be accessed on Archives Hub.
+The catalogue can be accessed on Archives Hub and Archives Portal Europe.

 Contents of Archives